bediger4000/self-replicating-programs/README.md

 I used GPP's "meta macros" to change macro definition and macro expansion rules part way through the quine to overcome these difficulties.
+I'd be interested in seeing a GPP quine that does not use meta macros to change default string interpolation and macro substitution behavior.